Big voting bill faces defeat as 2 Dems won't stop filibuster

 Democratic senators countered in speeches from the Senate floor that with Republicans objecting to the voting legislation they have no choice.

+Manchin did open the door to a more tailored package of voting law changes — including to the Electoral College Act, which became a focus of the Jan.
+6, 2021, insurrection at the Capitol — that he said a bipartisan group of senators are working on and could draw Republican support.

+“There are so many things that we can agree on,” he said, though he held firm against voting to change the filibuster rules.

-Just as Manchin and Sinema blocked Biden's broad “Build Back Better” domestic spending package, the two senators are now dashing hopes for the second major part of Biden's presidential agenda.
+Just as Manchin and Sinema blocked Biden's broad “Build Back Better” domestic spending package, the two senators are now dashing hopes for another major part of Biden's presidential agenda.
 They are infuriating many of their colleagues and faced a barrage of criticism during Martin Luther King Jr. Day events.

 Martin Luther King III, the son of the late civil rights leader, compared Sinema and Manchin to the white moderates his father wrote about during the civil rights battles of the 1950s and 1960s — who declared support for the goals of Black voting rights but not the direct actions or demonstrations that ultimately led to passage of landmark legislation.